mcc9513/ChatGPT-Webpage/README.md

 Use of external CSS for styling.
 The design should be responsive and visually appealing.

-The AI responded with both HTML and CSS code,
+The AI responded with both HTML and CSS code, outlining and detailing a webpage called Ramen World that has several recipes for ramen noodle soup.